bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 to cross compile a kernel for use in this procedure or refer to the **README.md** file for the location of a precompiled kernel binary.

-Installation of the cross compiled kernel in conjunction with samba by using the easier but less flexible firmware upgrade method is covered by **INSTRUCTIONS_FIRMWARE_UPGRADE_KERNEL.md**

 The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central firmware versions